Interstate 70 in Pennsylvania: Breezewood to Maryland

 I-70 splits from the Pennsylvania Turnpike at the Breezewood Interchange in East Providence Township, Bedford County.
-The turnpike continues east toward Harrisburg and Philadelphia, while I-70 passes through another toll plaza and passes under its own carriageways, before downgrading into another highway substandard of Interstate standards, at a partial trumpet interchange with US 30.
+The turnpike continues east toward Harrisburg and Philadelphia, while I-70 passes through a toll plaza and travels along the turnpike's old alignment to the Breezewood Interchange's original location, where it has a partial trumpet interchange with US 30.
 Eastbound I-70 merges onto westbound US 30 to form a half-mile (0.5 mi) wrong-way concurrency through the community of Breezewood.
 This section of I-70 is one of the few instances of where an Interstate Highway follows a road that lacks grade separation and includes traffic signals.
 I-70 follows US 30 west along a five-lane highway with a center turn lane through commercial areas in Breezewood before it splits from US 30 and turns left onto another freeway alignment.
 US 30, meanwhile, continues west toward the borough of Everett.

-Beyond US 30, I-70 heads south and becomes a four-lane limited-access freeway that once again conforms to modern Interstate standards.
+Beyond US 30, I-70 heads south and becomes a four-lane freeway that once again conforms to modern Interstate standards.
 The median widens, before the freeway crosses over its preceding carriageways and under the Pennsylvania Turnpike.
 Shortly past the turnpike underpass, there is an interchange with South Breezewood Road before I-70 curves to cross Rays Hill, crossing into Fulton County, and coming to a pair of right-in/right-out ramps with the southern terminus of PA 915 in the unincorporated village of Crystal Spring, in Brush Creek Township.
 The freeway continues through a valley of farmland and comes to an eastbound rest area on the western slope of Town Hill, which the highway crosses at an oblique angle.
 In the middle of the mountain crossing, I-70 has another pair of right-in/right-out ramps with the northern terminus of PA 643, and then descends along the length of its eastern slope into another rural valley.
 Within this valley, the freeway enters Union Township, turns generally more southeast and interchanges with the northern terminus of PA 731, east of the unincorporated village of Amaranth.

 Past PA 731, I-70 crosses Sideling Hill and comes into Bethel Township.
 The route heads through forested and mountainous surroundings in the watershed of Tonoloway Creek, before coming to an interchange with the western end of the highway's concurrency with US 522 in the unincorporated town of Warfordsburg.
 Southbound US 522 merges onto eastbound I-70 and the two routes run concurrent across the Mason–Dixon line into Washington County, Maryland.